READ-BioMed/readbiomed-bmip-datasets/ncbi/README.md

 ## Taxonomic pathogen data

 [ncbi-pathogens-data](./ncbi-pathogens-data) contains a set of XML files with information about taxonomic pathogens.

-The files contain several lists of PubMed Identifiers (PMIDs).
+For each pathogen, the sub-species are identified.
+For each species, sub-species, the files contain several lists of PubMed Identifiers (PMIDs) depending where the source of the identifier.
+If the pathogen was found in the MeSH indexing of MEDLINE, the `MeSHPMID` is used, if the pathogen is found in indexed in PubMed Central, the `PMCID` tag is used, if the pathogen is found in GenBank, the tag `GenBankPMID` is used.

+In addition, several XML sets are used to store information about the synonyms and scientific names and the MeSH tree codes (if known).

-The snippet below shows the example for [Escherichia coli](ncbi-pathogens-data/Escherichia coli.xml).
+The snippet below shows the example for <a href="./ncbi-pathogens-data/Escherichia coli.xml">Escherichia coli</a>.

 ```
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>